 Residential fire pits and outdoor wood burning appliances

-According to Regional District of the Central Okanagan's Bylaw 773 and Bylaw 1066, open burning requires a valid permit and is only allowed between Oct.
+According to Regional District of the Central Okanagan's Bylaw 773 and Bylaw 1066, open burning of agricultural wood waste requires a valid permit and is typically allowed between Oct.
 1 and April 30.
 Further restrictions may be put in place due to fire hazards or other local conditions.

-For more information on open burning and burning conditions, please visit the Regional District of the Central Okanagan website.
+For more information on open burning and alternatives, please visit the Regional District of the Central Okanagan website.

 Kelowna residents that have properties greater than 1 hectare (2.47 acres) can apply for a permit through the Kelowna Fire Department at 250-469-8801.
 Under the updated Fire & Life Safety Bylaw, there is a $20 fee to help cover administration and inspection costs.